 - Neuro-immunology expertise.
 Neurologists on our team have highly advanced neuro-immunology education and pediatric experience.
 We work in unison, alongside other highly specialized medical disciplines.
 Directed by child neurologist Elizabeth Wells, M.D., this team is at the forefront of knowledge and care for AE, multiple sclerosis (MS) and other inflammatory diseases, with added expertise in movement disorders.

 - More specialists in each family-focused visit.
-To make your child’s care easier, a full range of multidisciplinary specialists and services are readily accessible – from diagnostic neuroimaging and treatment through rehabilitation.
+To make your child’s care easier, a full range of multidisciplinary specialists and services are readily accessible – from diagnostic neuroimaging and neurology treatment through rehabilitation.
 Tailored teams come together at every step to evaluate your child’s treatment and progress.
 We offer sophisticated medical attention and support from providers who love helping children.

 - Smart neuro-rehabilitation strategies.
 Starting therapy sooner works wonders in a child’s long-term recovery.
 Physical, occupational (daily activities) and speech rehabilitation therapists step in as early as day one – even for children receiving intensive care.
 They work with skill and sensitivity to improve a child’s ability to speak, think and move freely.